 - Use the appropriate tool or equipment for the job

-- 21 locations with zero recordable injuries in fiscal 2019
+- 32 facilities with zero OSHA recordable injuries in fiscal 2020

-- 100% of workers are covered by an occupational health and safety management system
+- 100% of workers covered by an occupational health and safety management system

 * Based on 200,000 hours worked.
 Data for FY19 reflects legacy data for The Toro Company.
 It does not include data from the Charles Machine Works acquisition that closed on April 1, 2019.